Yoga helps children grow emotional intelligence by helping them link movement with emotions

 If you want colour, you can compare prices with your local printers or check out prices of printing in China or Malaysia or another country.
-I went through China, and I found my printer on Alibaba.com.
+I went through China for my first books.

 Choose the printer that has the right services and price for what you want.
 Check out your printers references and ask them to send you a sample.
 You will pay for postage for the sample.

 11. You will need to know the size of your book (you would have worked that out with your graphic designer).
 The grams and type of paper you want your book and cover to be.
 Is your book colour, or black and white?
 What kind of binding do you want?
 I went to the library and looked at all the books I liked to choose my binding, paper type and weight and book size.
 Printers will send you samples of paper type, grams and binding.